bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- mist
+- light rainmist
 - 85% humidity
-- 13 mph wind
+- 14 mph wind

 No precipitation in the past 24 hours